Jupitora Bhuyan: Ajeyo

 (অজেয়, Invincible) is a 2014 Assamese language drama film directed by Jahnu Barua; based on the Sahitya Akademi Award winner 1997 Assamese novel Ashirbador Rong written by Arun Sharma and adapted as screenplay by the director himself.
 It was produced by Shankar Lal Goenka and stars Rupam Chetia and Jupitora Bhuyan in the lead roles.
 The film was released on 3 January 2014.

 Ajeyo depicts the struggles of an honest, ideal revolutionary youth Gajen Keot who fought against the social evils in rural Assam during the freedom movement in India.
 She played a Muslim character in the movie.

 Mobile Theater

 Bhuyan played lead female roles in Kohinoor Theatre against Jatin Bora in 2008.
 Later she has been part of various mobile theatre groups like Rajashree Theatre, Chiranjeeb Theatre, Rajtilak Theatre etc.

+Political career

+On 17 February 2023, Bhuyan joined the Trinamool Congress at the party headquarters in Guwahati.